Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Power-law distributed pulse durations

 The Pareto distribution defined by \Eqref{gpareto} with a support truncated on both sides $\tau \in \left[\taumin, \taumax \right]$ is well defined for any $\alpha \geq 0$.
 Applying the condition \eqref{normalized_Ptau} yields the following normalization factor with its limit

-The bounded Pareto distribution has a total of three finite parameters $\{\alpha, \taumin, \taumax\}$ and only two imposed conditions \eqref{normalized_Ptau} and~\eqref{normalized_taumean}.
-We thus reduce the number of parameters by introducing the ratio of the two boundaries as a new dimensionless parameter,
+The bounded Pareto distribution has a total of three parameters $\{\alpha, \taumin, \taumax\}$ subject to the conditions \eqref{normalized_Ptau} and~\eqref{normalized_taumean}.
+We thus reduce the number of parameters by introducing the ratio of the two support boundaries as a new dimensionless parameter,

 where it follows that $\Delta>1$.
-This definition is aligned with \Eqref{Delta-taudim} for the corresponding dimensional variable.
 The parameter $\Delta$ describes the logarithmic width of the bounded Pareto distribution, where $\log_{10}\Delta$ gives the number of logarithmic decades spanned by the support.

-The normalization factor and its limit given by \Eqref{etas-bPareto} are expressed in terms of $\alpha$ and $\Delta$ as
+The normalization factor and its limit given by \Eqsref{etas-bPareto} are expressed in terms of $\alpha$ and $\Delta$ as